Gains

 • The remaining 15 units would be selected from Purchase 2, with a cost basis of $7 per unit.

-By using FIFO, the cost of the earliest inventory purchases is allocated to the units or items sold, potentially resulting in a different cost basis and inventory valuation compared to other accounting methods.
+FIFO allocates the cost of the earliest inventory purchases to the units sold, potentially resulting in a different cost basis and inventory valuation.